Ancient Period :

 (vii) Air masses and fronts.
 Tropical and temperate cyclones.

-(vtii) Evaporation and Condensation: dew, frost, fog, mist and cloud, rainfall types.
+(viii) Evaporation and Condensation: dew, frost, fog, mist and cloud, rainfall types.

 (ix)Classification of climates, (Koppen and Thornthwaite), Greenhouse effect, global warming and climatic changes